DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Area Window](screenshots/area_window.png "Area Window")

+The _Area_ window plots data within a polygon specified by three or more point coordinates.

 1. Area Settings

    This panel provides the following options for the selected plot.

-   * __Compare Datasets:__ Checking this option allows users to compare two varaibles from any of the avilable datasets along the selected line.
+   - **Compare Datasets:** Checking this option allows users to compare two varaibles from any of the avilable datasets along the selected line.
 When selected a second Dataset selector becomes avilable to specify the variable to compare to.
-   * __Show Bathymetry Contours:__ This option adds bathymetry contours to the area plot (checked by default)
+   - **Show Bathymetry Contours:** This option adds bathymetry contours to the area plot (checked by default)
-   * __Show Selected Areas:__ Checkbox indicated whther to include the selected area in the plot (checked by default).
+   - **Show Selected Areas:** Checkbox indicated whther to include the selected area in the plot (checked by default).
-   * __Arrows Menu:__ Selecting a variable from this menu adds its quiver arrows to the area plot.
+   - **Arrows Menu:** Selecting a variable from this menu adds its quiver arrows to the area plot.
-   * __Additional Contours:__ Selecting a variable from this menu adds its isolines to the plot.
+   - **Additional Contours:** Selecting a variable from this menu adds its isolines to the plot.
-   * __Plot Options:__ Allows users to adjust the plot's size and provide an alternate title.
+   - **Plot Options:** Allows users to adjust the plot's size and provide an alternate title.

 2. Subset Panel

    The subset panel allows users to extract data from the plotted area and download in a number of NetCDF file formats.

-   * __Variables:__ Users can select one or more varaibles to add to the NetCDF subset product from this menu.
+   - **Variables:** Users can select one or more varaibles to add to the NetCDF subset product from this menu.
 To select multiple variables hold the shift key while making your selection.
-   * __Select Time Range:__ Checking this box will allow users to create a subset over a time range.
+   - **Select Time Range:** Checking this box will allow users to create a subset over a time range.
-   * __Time Selector:__ Specify the timestamp for the subset data.
+   - **Time Selector:** Specify the timestamp for the subset data.
 If a time range is selected two selectors will allow users to pick the start and end times.
-   * __Output Format Dropdown:__ Users can chose from a number of NetCDF formats for the output.
+   - **Output Format Dropdown:** Users can chose from a number of NetCDF formats for the output.
-   * __Compress as *.zip:__ Checking this box will compress the output file in a .zip archive.
+   - **Compress as \*.zip:** Checking this box will compress the output file in a .zip archive.
-   * __Save:__ Once all of the above ahve been selected click this button so save the subset product.
+   - **Save:** Once all of the above ahve been selected click this button so save the subset product.
-   * __API Scripts:__ Users can download API scripts to retrieve the selected subset data in _R_ or _Python_.
+   - **API Scripts:** Users can download API scripts to retrieve the selected subset data in _R_ or _Python_.

 3. Save Options